Improved Bounds for the Freiman-Ruzsa Theorem: Introduction

 \subsection{Acknowledgements}

+An earlier version of this manuscript presented the bound in Theorem \ref{improvedFreiman}.
+Fredy Yip (private communication) observed that Proposition \ref{structureofminimizers} could be improved, with the eventual effect of removing the $\log\log\log(K)$ factor from this estimate.
+Special thanks to Fredy Yip for providing this optimization.

-The author would like to thank Terence Tao for a great deal of guidance and support.
-The author would also like to thank James Leng for helpful conversations and encouragement, especially regarding the $U^3$ inverse theorem.
+We would like to thank Terence Tao for a great deal of guidance and support.
+We would also like to thank James Leng for helpful conversations and encouragement, especially regarding the $U^3$ inverse theorem.
+Finally, we would like to thank Ben Green for helpful comments on a previous version of this manuscript.
 The author is partially supported by NSF Grant DMS-2347850.